qpfl/scoring/README.md

 - FGs 30-39 yards: 2 points each
 - FGs 40-49 yards: 3 points each
 - FGs 50-59 yards: 4 points each
-- FGs 60-69 yards: 5 points each
+- FGs 60+ yards: 5 points each
-- FGs 70+ yards: 6 points each
 - FGs missed: -1 point each

 ### Defense/Special Teams (D/ST)